 In line with previous evidence, the current review indicates a positive association between DM and TB.
 The review by Al-Rifai et al., from 2017, identified a strong positive association, and meta-analysis of the 44 studies included resulted in an overall OR of 2.00 (95% CI 1.78-2.24) (6).
 Another systematic review, by Hayashi et al. from 2018, also found a positive relationship between DM and TB; their pooled OR was 1.50 (95% CI 1.28-1.76) (7).
 However, both reviews identified significant heterogeneity between studies and only one African study was included (6, 7).
 Contrary to our findings, a similar review on the association between DM and TB in SSA by Bailey et al., could not draw a conclusion on the presence of any association between TB and DM in SSA, because it included only three studies of which one showed a significant positive association and another one did not (13).
 The authors concluded that the association between DM and TB may be different in an African population, possibly due to the high prevalence of HIV, poorer DM control and heterogeneity in DM phenotype and presentation (13).

 The association in the current African specific review appears to be consistent with that identified in previous global reviews, or possibly even slightly stronger.
 An explanation could be that DM is often less well controlled in patients in SSA, or that the patients with TB-DM recruited from SSA studies seemed to be younger than in previous reviews.
 Multiple studies have shown that poor glycaemic control is associated with a higher TB risk (10).
-However, caution should be taken to conclude this based on the limited amount of studies included.
+However, caution should be taken to conclude this based on the limited number of studies included.

 Congruent with the previous review by Bailey et al., the current review could not draw a strong conclusion on the presence and magnitude of effect-modification by HIV (13).
 Two of the four studies included for this sub-focus showed a stronger estimate in HIV negative, and one a weaker.
 In the last study, this depended on which diagnostic test was used for DM.
 However, the association between DM and TB appeared to be present in both HIV positive and negative people.